onera/cwipi/doc/sphinx/source/old_to_new/old_to_new.rst

 All function calls are still framed by a call to the initialization and finalization functions.
 Version 1.x supports multiple codes running on a single MPI rank.
-Besides, one can select for each code which MPI ranks will be available for CWIPI.
+Besides, one can select which MPI ranks will be available for CWIPI.
-Future versions will support time interpolation.
-In anticipation for this feature, the initial time of each local code must be provided.

 In summary, from version 1.x onwards the following additional arguments are required at CWIPI initialization:
    - ``n_code``: the number of codes executed on current MPI rank ;